edespino/cloudberry-site/docs/functions/index.md

 #  Summary of Built-in Functions

-Cloudberry Database supports built-in functions and operators including analytic functions and window functions that can be used in window expressions.
+Apache Cloudberry supports built-in functions and operators including analytic functions and window functions that can be used in window expressions.

 ```mdx-code-block